When to Hire a Professional Graphic or Web Designer & What to Expect

 Your visual presentation isn't separate from your brand strategy—it's part of it.
 Good design communicates your value before prospects ever read a word or hear your pitch.

-When your visuals don't match the quality of your work, prospects make assumptions about your capabilities that cost you opportunities.
+When your visuals don't match the quality of your work, prospects may assume you're less capable than you are, which can cost you opportunities.
 DIY design doesn't just look unprofessional; it actively undermines the trust and credibility you've worked hard to build.

 The question isn't "What's the cheapest design option?"
 It's "What does my business positioning require?"